TURBOTEST: Learning When Less is Enough through Early Termination of Internet Speed Tests: Acknowledgment

 \section{Acknowledgment}

-This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. 2139319.
+We thank the anonymous reviewers and our shepherd, Zahaib Akhtar, for their constructive feedback and suggestions.
+We also acknowledge Sylee Beltiukov for their contributions to architecting \textsc{TurboTest}'s production-ready implementation.
+This work was supported by the National Science Foundation (Graduate Research Fellowship Grant No. 2139319, CAREER Award No. 2443777, and CNS Award No. 2323229), research gifts from Cisco and Google, and by the Anusandhan National Research Foundation (ANRF) under Grant No. ANRF-ECRG-2024-005839.
 This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231 using NERSC award NERSC DDR-ERCAP0029768.
-This work was also supported by the Anusandhan National Research Foundation (ANRF) under grant ANRF-ECRG-2024-005839.

 \microtypesetup{protrusion=false} \end{sloppypar}